 Supports Coordination is when someone helps you to implement your plan, get started and find services and supports in your local community.
 Plan Management is one of three funding options you can use to manage your NDIS funds, and Local Area Coordinators (LACs) have been tasked with gathering data and information from people in their planning meetings, and will pass this information onto the NDIA so they can turn it into a plan.

-As always if you need any advice or help on any NDIS matter you can give Kevin a call at Northside on 1300 134 332
+As always if you need any advice or help on any NDIS matter you can give Simon a call at Northside on 1300 134 332

 Tags: NDIA, NDIS